luvit/luvi/README.md

 frameworks.
 The APIs in [luv][] mirror what's in [libuv][] allowing you to add whatever API sugar you want on top be it callbacks, coroutines, or whatever.

-Just be sure to call `uv.run('default')` and the end of your script to start the event loop if you want to actually wait for any events to happen.
+Just be sure to call `uv.run()` and the end of your script to start the event loop if you want to actually wait for any events to happen.

 ```lua